explicit-refinement/ert-icfp/script.md

     - The lists of length 0 consist of the empty list
     - To make a list of length (n + 1), stick an element at the front of a list of length n
 - Alright, with that, we're ready to write out our Agda signature
-- We've got to add two _indices_, which we've highlighted here, which we can use to essentially tell the vectors what length they are
+- We've got to add two _indices_, which we've highlighted here, which we can use to indicate what length of vectors we want to pass in
 - As we can see, for each case, the definition is otherwise the same: we've just got to pass in the length at the front
 - Let's typecheck it...
 Yay!
 - Alright, let's try something a little different